Fabio-A-Sa/Privago/docs/milestone3/report.md

 #### Fábio Morais, Porto, up202008052@up.pt
 #### Fábio Sá, Porto, up202007658@up.pt

-## TODO

-No tables documenting top results retrieved (impossible to validate evaluation metrics) Discussion is interesting but fails to link back to some previous choices (e.g., where was the influence of synonyms felt, if at all?)
-Precision-recall curves are not discussed at all and have a wrong pattern

 ## 8. Information Retrieval Improvements

 > A avaliação desta parte será individual, ou seja, avaliação a cada improvement.
 Na Milestone 2 tínhamos 4 queries, nesta fase podemos colocar só 3 queries?
 O espaço é limitado. <br>